dwyl/elixir-auth-google/README.md

 to _download_ the dependencies.

-## 2. Create a Google APIs Application OAuth2 Credentials 🆕
+## 2. Create Google APIs Application OAuth2 Credentials 🆕

 Create a Google Application if you don't already have one, generate the OAuth2 Credentials for the application